 DAY 6 | SANGALLE – Cabanaconde

 You’ll be glad you had your rest yesterday as it’s an early morning start.
 I’m talking 5am.
-To embark on the 3 hour tough climb back up the canyon.
+To embark on the 3 hour tough climb back up to finish your Colca Canyon tour.
 If you leave at this time you’ll miss most of the sun.
 Which according to all accounts can be absolutely hellish if you get caught in it.
 The climb up the canyon is steep and arduous, so make sure you take plenty of water.
 And watch out for people on mules on their way up.

 Once you reach Cabanaconde you’ll have time for a quick breakfast before jumping on the 9am bus (17 soles) back to Arequipa.